GreenCom-Networks/kafka-workshop-sophiaconf/python/README.md

 python producer.py sophia-conf-2019.python-2
 ```

-As you can see, all the messages are consumed
+As you can see, the messages consumption is now shared between each consumer.